squaretalent/radiant-images-extension/README.md

 ## Installation

-The recommended way to install the radiant images extension is by installing the gem and configuring it in your radiant app, here are the instructions:

     gem install radiant-images-extension

-    # add the following line to your config/environment.rb: config.gem 'radiant-images-extension', :lib => false
+Add the following line to your config/environment.rb:
+`config.gem 'radiant-images-extension', :lib => false`

     rake radiant:extensions:images:update
     rake radiant:extensions:images:migrate

-If you want to run a development copy of images simply clone a copy into radiant's vendor/extensions folder and then run a update/migrate on the extension.

-## Contributors

-Dirk Kelly, Mario Visic

 ## S3 Storage

 By default images will use your local file storage.
 If you wish to use s3 to store your image, change the `images.storage` config key to `s3`.
-Leave it set as `local` to use your local file system.

     Radiant::Config['images.storage'] = 's3'

-The URL and path values will need to be altered from their default values to work correctly with S3 storage, see the section below for further information.
+The URL and path values will need to be altered from their default values to work correctly with S3 storage, see the section below for examples.

 ## URL and Path Settings

-The URL and Path settings for images out of the box will work fine for local storage.
-If you want to customize the location of your stored files or the URL that is given to the user you will need to modify these settings.
+The URL and Path settings for images out of the box will work fine for local storage, if you are using S3 then checkout the examples below:

-These two fields contain symbols that will be interpolated into their actual values, for example :basename will be converted to the base file name (without the extension) of your uploaded image.

-You can find a list of symbols at http://github.com/thoughtbot/paperclip/wiki/interpolations.
+You can find a list of symbols that can be used in the URL/Path [at the paperclip wiki](http://github.com/thoughtbot/paperclip/wiki/interpolations).
 There are more symbols which you may be able to find by searching online also.

 Here are some base values and their explanation of use: